My Struggle to be Perfect. At Everything.

 I have been thinking alot about perfectionism lately.

-I have been a hard driving professional for a long time.
+I’ve been a hard driving professional for a long time.
 I practice law in a community that is very competitive, and I compete.
 Somehow, somewhere along the line, I got the idea that it did not matter what I did, how hard I worked, how much I learned along the way, that I would never be good enough.
-Not only have I practiced law full time, I also pursued many other interests.
+I’ve also pursued many other interests.
 I founded an internet startup (which never completely started — long story); I emerged as a photographer and pursued international photojournalism projects; I fixed and flipped houses and invested in real estate.
-In my law practice, I have defended complex civil cases and individuals accused of serious felonies.
-I went to trial and won.
+I have defended complex civil cases and individuals accused of serious felonies.
+I have repeaedly gone to trial and won.

 I started thinking about perfectionism lately due to the disconnect between all this good stuff, and how I feel about work.
 I am beginning to realize that I am often tense about how I do my job.
 I am driven to want to do everything perfectly all the time, never make a mistake, figure out the problem.
 Win.
 The.
 Case.